raharrison/ryanharrison.co.uk/_posts/2011/2011-07-15-c-the-google-currency-api.md

   - regular expressions
 ---

-**NOTE: The Google Finance API has now been deprecated so this code will no longer work**
+**Note:** The Google Finance API has now been deprecated so this code will no longer work {: .info-block}

 After I found myself using Google to translate currencies, I wondered whether it would be possible to utilise this functionality in a program.
 After a little research it turns out that Google offer a huge API that deals with currencies and finance.
 For the purpose of this post I will show you how to convert currencies, yet you can also use the API to find stock information and even market gains over a period.